ltrgoddard/thesis/temp.markdown

-    to characterize the modernist little magazine, namely that it is “short-lived, committed to experiment, in constant financial difficulties, and indifferent or directly opposed to commercial considerations”’ (p.
+    to characterize the modernist little magazine, namely that it is “short-lived, committed to experiment, in constant financial difficulties, and indifferent or directly opposed to commercial considerations”’ (*ibid*., p.
 26).
 It also reveals the salience of the term ‘formally independent’ in this thesis’s own definition.

 [^252]: John James, quoted in Latter, ‘Essential news’, p.
 229.